Pillaging

 Copy Firefox Cookies Database

-We can copy the file to our machine and use the Python script cookieextractor.py to extract cookies from the Firefox cookies.SQLite database.
+We can copy the file to our machine and use the Python script cookieextractor.pyarrow-up-right to extract cookies from the Firefox cookies.SQLite database.

 Extract Slack Cookie from Firefox Cookies Database